radareorg/radare2/doc/avr.md

-# AVR (arduino, atmega128, ..)
+# AVR

 This document explains how to debug an AVR microcontroller connecting with the JTAG interface via USB using the GDB protocol, commonly used by Arduino.

 On some systems it is necessary to install a driver and the SDK.
-You can find the links below
+You can find the links below:

+Works for arduino and atmega128, ..

 ## macOS installation